Updated April 2019, to mark the closure of my donation page.

 Of course, there are many ways of fundraising, including the various ideas suggested by the Nystagmus Network and Aniridia Network, most of which aren’t as extreme as this.
 So maybe it seems strange that I took on the UK’s highest freefall abseil as my first event!

 But I felt very tempted and excited by the idea.
 I live very close to the Queen Elizabeth Olympic Park in Stratford, where the ArcelorMittal Orbit Tower is based, and I knew the 20 mile views across the city would be incredible.
 I was also comforted by the knowledge that you have control over the speed as you go down. so you can take your time or get it over with quickly, depending on your nerves and your mood.
 And in general I’ve loved trying new things since moving to London, as regular readers of my blog know all too well.
 So I had to say yes really, it seemed the right thing to do.

-I started by creating my fundraising page of course, which will remain open until 23 March 2019.
-I’m pleased that I was also able to set up text donations for UK sponsors, as that proved to be very handy for some people.
-This means you can text WENA80 plus a space and an amount to 70070 – e.g. WENA80 £5.
-You can donate £1, £2, £3, £4, £5 or £10 in that way.
+I started by creating my fundraising page of course, which remained open until 23 March 2019.
+I’m pleased that I was also able to set up text donations for UK sponsors, as that proved to be very handy for some people, so I did get some payments that way.
+Unfortunately, JustGiving have since discontinued the text donation service, so I was one of the last people to use it.
 And I also used a good old fashioned sponsorship form to get money from some of my work colleagues.
 So I received my donations in various ways.